ShareDydd is a registered charity that

 People seeking asylum often become destitute when they reach a break in the Asylum process, for instance if they have been refused and have to submit further evidence to the Home Office.

 When this happens their National Asylum Seeker Support (financial support and accommodation) will cease.
-Since Asylum Seekers are not allowed to work, they become completely destitute.
+Since people seeking asylum are not allowed to work, they become completely destitute.

-With proper legal representation, Asylum Seekers can often go on to resolve these issues.
-Being hosted in accommodation allows our clients to focus on their legal cases, rather than on basic survival.
+With proper legal representation, people seeking asylum can often go on to resolve these issues.
+Being hosted in accommodation allows them to focus on their legal cases, rather than on basic survival.

 Can you imagine having to flee your home owing to fear of threat to safety and arriving in another country with almost nothing - facing isolation and uncertainty about your future?